scania/coding-conventions/README.md

 # Contribute

-We are more than happy to onboard anyone who cares for Coding Standards to join our work.
+We are more than happy to onboard anyone who cares for coding standards to join our work.
 Currently our Slack channel is the place to go:
 [https://corporate-ui.slack.com/app_redirect?channel=coding-standards](https://corporate-ui.slack.com/app_redirect?channel=coding-standards)